UltimaLabs/sancho/README.md

-# Satellite Tracking Client
+# Sancho, a satellite tracking client

-SatTrackClient uses [SatTrackAPI service](https://github.com/UltimaLabs/sattrackapi) for satellite tracking.
+Sancho uses [SatTrackAPI service](https://github.com/UltimaLabs/sattrackapi) for satellite tracking.
-This is a work in progress.
+The project is currently under development.

 ## Built With